Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells: Numerical implementation

 At \(t=1\),

 so the nodal set consists of \(y=0\) and \(x=\pm1/\sqrt{2\alpha}\), giving six nodal domains.
 Since this endpoint is the separable product state \(\Phi_{21}\), its nodal-domain entropy factorizes:

-As checks, the endpoint factorizations reproduce the plotted nodal geometries, the separable endpoint satisfies \(I(x;y)=0\), and the Gaussian tail outside \([-8,8]^2\) is negligible in the units used here.
-Grid refinement was also used to verify the stability of the detected domain count and of \(S_{\mathrm{dom}}\) away from the immediate vicinity of topology-changing events.
+As checks, the endpoint factorizations reproduce the plotted nodal geometries, the separable endpoint satisfies $I(x;y)=0$, and the Gaussian tail outside $[-8,8]^2$ is negligible in the units used here.
+All entropy curves were stable under changes of the computational window, grid resolution, quadrature parameters, and nodal cutoff: the values of $S_{\rm dom}$, $I(x;y)$, and $S_r+S_p$ were unchanged at the graphical resolution for regular parameter values.
+Near algebraic transition points, the nodal topology was assigned from the analytic degeneracy conditions rather than from the finite grid alone.